idvorkin/idvorkin.github.io/about.md

 ---
 layout: post
 permalink: /about
-title: "Why?"
+title: "Where am I?"
 tags:
 ---

+My blog!
+It's the place I sharpen my thinking, play with technology, and have a grand old time!
+I started the blog with a desire to get good at hard things, and over time it turned into my implementation of [evergreen notes](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C).

-Ira Glass, the host of This American Life, eloquently explains this blog's Raison d'Etre in the video below.
+To get good at hard this you need LOTS of practice and LOTS of feedback, and sadly for you, during that time the stuff you do will suck.
+Ira Glass, the host of This American Life, eloquently explains it elegantly.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe